soheil-khorram/MDS-network/README.rst

 .. image:: MDS-net.png

-Multi-delay sinc (MDS) network for predicting continuous emotion annotations from speech signal
+Multi-delay sinc (MDS) network for predicting continuous emotion annotations from speech signals

 What is this repository?
 ------------------------